 The views from viewing platforms and from the path where spectacular and my photo cannot do it justice but well worth a visit.

-Off to Hot Water Beach and yet again the issues of driving and trying to park the campervan again become evident the front of the van is level with the front of the white van next to it.
-It would be great if there where some dedicated parks in high tourist areas like this where campervans are abundant.
+Off to Hot Water Beach and yet again, the issues of driving and trying to park the campervan again become evident.
+The front of the van is level with the front of the white van next to it.
+It would be great if there were some dedicated parks in high tourist areas like this where campervans are abundant.

-From Hot Water Beach it was onto Oputere a place that holds memories for me (Steve Boughey if you are reading this).
-Where I spent a night at the YHA, when I was around 17? it’s now in danger of being shut down and there is a campaign to try and save it.
-It would be very sad if it does close because it’s such a great beach and such a remote spot but still only a couple of hours drive from Auckland.
+From Hot Water Beach, it was onto Oputere a place that holds memories for me (Steve Boughey if you are reading this).
+Where I spent a night at the YHA when I was around 17? it’s now in danger of being shut down, and there is a campaign to try and save it.
+It will be regrettable if it does close because it’s such a great beach and such a remote spot but still only a couple of hours drive from Auckland.

-After a couple of days without phone signal it has been impossible to upload photos so now that I am back on the air I will make the next post soon.
+After a couple of days without a phone signal, it has been impossible to upload photos so now that I am back on the air I will make the next post soon.

 If you would like to see all the places we have visited click here